VitaminD47/Scripting-Repo/README.md

-This repository contains a combination of script files that I have mostly written in Python along with ones I obtained from lessons and courses.
-There are a few that were made for Ansible as well as part of a course.
+This repository contains a combination of script files that are mostly in Python.
+All scripts within the D417 Network Automation folder are original.
+The rest are pulled from lessons and labs from school.
 It is primarily for learning purposes, although there's definitely practical use for many of them.
-Most of the fundamentals of Python are inside of the lessons directories.

 Thanks for looking,